soundW4V3S/LoadLib/README.md

 # What does it do?
 LoadLib uses the LoadLibraryW function on Windows to load a selected DLL at runtime.
 Though noisy in most anticheat environments, it makes for a useful tool when testing internal hacks on programs with minimal/no anticheat.

-# How to I create an EXE from this source code?
+# How do I create an EXE from this source code?
 Find a compiler (I used MSVC) and compile to x86 (32-bit), as Release version (unless you want to modify and debug this code under Debug, instead).

 LoadLib also comes with simple UI elements, those being a title menu and a pointer denoting where your typing area is.